BenMcH/remesque-run/README.md

 on parsing routes under the `loaders` directory and forming URLs based upon those.

 I would like to extend this to include a server-rendered react app that automatically pulls from our loaders and injects them into the page at runtime.
-If I can get something even slightly polished in the end, I will consider it a request
+If I can get something even slightly polished in the end, I will consider it a success

 ## Comparison to Remix